ericbright2002/Forged_in_Obsidian/README.md

 30. <u>vault</u> - Rolls what you initially see at a precursor vault.

 31. <u>mech</u> - Adds a generic blue "Mechanics" box if there are some other random game mechanics that you want separated from the fiction.

+32. <u>sh {move initials} {optional: character file name}</u> - returns an automatic strong hit for the given move and character.
+Giving no character file name defaults to the first character in the Characters folder.

+33. <u>wh {move initials} {optional: character file name}</u> - returns an automatic weak hit for the given move and character.
+Giving no character file name defaults to the first character in the Characters folder.

+34. <u>miss {move initials} {optional: character file name}</u> - returns an automatic miss for the given move and character.
+Giving no character file name defaults to the first character in the Characters folder.

+35. <u>stats {optional: character file name}</u> - returns all the meter and stat values of the given character.
+Giving no character file name defaults to the first character in the Characters folder.

+36. <u>roll {amount of dice}d{# of sides}</u> - a generic dice roller that returns the sum of the dice rolled in the heading and the individual rolls in the body of the callout box.

 ### Details of Individual Commands